-In the interest of not just presenting a list of the best Akira Kurosawa movies, we are cutting Kurosawa off at two.
-One of the true masters of filming samurai stories will have just two entries for this collection of the best samurai movies ever made.
+In the interest of not just presenting a list of the greatest Akira Kurosawa movies, we are limiting Kurosawa while talking about the best Samurai movies ever made.
 There are samurai movies on par with Kurosawa’s finest, yet there is also the temptation to simply pay tribute to the man over and over again.
-Many of the top samurai movies in history were directed (and sometimes cowritten) by just one man.
+Many of the top samurai movies in history were directed (and sometimes co-written) by just one man.
 His influence deserves its own article.

 Regardless of how you feel about those, you can’t deny that samurai movies are popular in countries beyond Japan.
 There is a universal appeal to the potential complexities of someone who makes their living in such a strange, sometimes contradictory way.
 Samurai movies can have profound messages of peace, even when surrounded by incredible, sometimes over-the-top violence.